Skip to main content

 The script is structured in several sections / building blocks:

-The first thing to do is to include the Syrcadia library [ import syrcadia ].
-This Library will take care of mapping human readable sensor and zone names into low-level UUID references and will take care of delivering the right values from the correct sources back to the script.
+• The first thing to do is to include the Syrcadia library [import syrcadia].
+This library will take care of mapping human readable sensor and zone names into low-level UUID references and will take care of delivering the right values from the correct sources back to the script.
+It also triggers callbacks to the script if certain values have changed.

 • Was this article helpful?